terraform-google-modules/terraform-example-foundation/ERRATA.md

 This will be addressed in the next version of the blueprint guide.

 #### Naming
-- The Service Account & Storage bucket naming are not aligned to the blueprint guide.
+- The Service Account naming is not aligned to the blueprint guide.
 Naming will be modified accordingly in a future release.
 - The infrastructure pipeline project naming (`prj-buN-c-infra-pipeline`) is not aligned to the blueprint guide(`prj-buN-c-sample-infra-pipeline`).
 Naming will be modified accordingly in a future release.

 #### Networking